jrblevin/markdown-mode-guide/manuscript/markdown-mode-guide.md

 To insert a GFM code block interactively in Markdown Mode, press `C-c C-s C` (`markdown-insert-gfm-code-block`).
 You will be greeted with a minibuffer prompt asking for the programming language name.
-Markdown Mode includes a large list of know languages to select from.
+Markdown Mode includes a large list of known languages to select from.
 The default value will be the most recently used language.

 The GFM programming language prompt uses `completing-read`, which has